ddinu/observable/README.rst

 Observable: Generic observable objects for C++
 ==============================================

-If you want to write code in a reactive style or just implement the observer pattern, this is for you.
+Write declarative, reactive expressions or just implement the observer pattern.

+Observable is a self-contained, header-only library that has no depencencies.
+Drop it somewhere in your include path and you're good to go.

 Quick start
 -----------

-The library is header-only and has no dependencies; add the ``observable/include`` directory to your include path and you're set.

 Example: